ippee/otor_vst/README.md

 At the moment, OTOR supports **Windows OS only**.

-I want to develope the Mac OS version, but its outlook does not stand at all.
+I want to develop the Mac OS version, but its outlook does not stand at all.
 If I should receive many requests for this, I would plan something like a crowdfunding campaign.

 ## WARNING!
 **EARRAPE SOUNDS MAY DAMAGE YOUR EARS AS WELL AS YOUR AUDIO EQUIPMENT.**